prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/run-the-scenario/README.md

 ## Test Entire Business Scenario End-To-End

-1. Start your Business Partner Validation Application
+1. Start your Business Partner Validation Application:

-- Go to *Instances and Subscriptions.*
+- Navigate to **Instances and Subscriptions**
-- Find *Launchpad Service* and click to open the application
+- Find **Launchpad Service** and click to open the application
-- In the Website, Manager find your created Website and click on tile to open
+- In the Website, Manager find your created website and click on tile to open
 - Click on Business Partner Validation tile
 - The list of BusinessPartners along with their verification status gets displayed.

  ![App](./images/endtoend2.png)

-2. Log in to your SAP S/4HANA On-prem System
+2. Log in to your SAP S/4HANA on-premise system.

  ![Backend](./images/endtoend3.png)

-3. Enter transaction code *bp*
+3. Enter transaction code `bp`.

  ![Backend](./images/endtoend4.png)

-4. Create a new Business Partner
+4. Create a new Business Partner.

 - Click on Person